ItsIRook/pwn.college_Amarnath/Linux Luminarium/Pondering_Paths.md

   - `challenge/.`

 ---
-# 🔹 Implicit Relative Paths, From /challenge
+# 🔹 Implicit Relative Paths

 In this challenge, you must run run from the /challenge directory.
 Linux does not search the current directory for programs when you type a naked command name (like run) — that would be unsafe.
 To explicitly execute a program in the current directory you must use . in the path (for example ./run).